Write us a message

 Which filters are best suited for crisis or emergency situations?

-Pro: Good limescale protection.
+Pros: Good limescale protection.
 Cons: Negatively affects the taste.

-Conclusion: You'll get the best results for taste and the best protection for your espresso machine with a reverse osmosis system.
-For private households or small businesses, we recommend a Direct Flow system with a 1:2 pure water/wastewater ratio.
-Our best-selling Quick Change system, the Direct Flow, even has a ratio of just 1:1.
-Avoid cheap offers from the Far East for less than €300 per system.
-These often use critical materials that aren't 100% food-safe.
-Quality systems come at a price, and you can't buy them for €150.
+In conclusion: For the best results in terms of taste and the best protection for your espresso machine, you'll use a reverse osmosis system.
+We recommend a direct flow system with a purified water/wastewater ratio of 1:2 for private households or small businesses.
+Our best-selling direct flow system even has a ratio of only 1:1.
+Avoid cheap offers under €300 per system from the Far East.
+These often use questionable materials that are not 100% food-safe.
+Quality systems come at a price and are not available for €150.